-Work completed during the Quarter comprised a field visit to the western part of the project area to check possible copper-anomalous areas identified in regional maps prepared by the Geological Survey of New South Wales.
-A total of 68 rock chip samples were taken.
+Work completed during the Quarter comprised a petrographic study of 68 rock chip samples collected in the previous quarter in the western part of the project area to check possible copper-anomalous areas identified in regional maps prepared by the Geological Survey of New South Wales.
+The results of this work have been received and are being interpreted.

-The Broken Hill Project comprises two granted exploration licences (EL7390 and EL8234) and two exploration licence applications (ELA5793 and ELA5265) that cover 517 square kilometres of rocks prospective for two distinct styles of mineralistion (Figure 8).
+The Broken Hill Project comprises two granted exploration licences (EL7390 and EL8234) and two exploration licence applications (ELA5793 and ELA5265) that cover 517 square kilometres of rocks prospective for two distinct styles of mineralistion (Figure 10).